Certified Public Accountant Act

 (Public Announcement of Resolution of Disciplinary Proceedings)

-After a disciplinary action against a CPA becomes final, the CPA Discipline Committee or the CPA Disciplinary Rehearing Committee may publicly announce the results of its resolution and publish its resolution in a government gazette.
+After a disciplinary action or sanction against a CPA becomes final, the CPA Discipline Committee or the CPA Disciplinary Rehearing Committee may publicly announce the results of its resolution and publish its resolution in a government gazette.

 Chapter 7 Penal Provisions